gruntwork-io/terragrunt/README.md

 If for some reason this doesn't work, you can also clean up locks manually:

-1. For Git locking, delete the lock file in the `terragrunt-lock` branch in Git (see [How Git locking works](#how-git-locking-works)).
+1. For Git locking, delete the lock file in the `terragrunt_locks` branch in Git (see [How Git locking works](#how-git-locking-works)).
-1. For DynamoDB, delete the lock item in the `terragrunt_lock_table` (see [How DynamoDB locking works](#how-dynamodb-locking-works)).
+1. For DynamoDB, delete the lock item in the `terragrunt_locks` (see [How DynamoDB locking works](#how-dynamodb-locking-works)).

 ## TODO